 Manali – Bhuntar – Manikaran -> ~80 km drive

 After spending a couple of days in Manali after my Spiti trip.
 I thought of taking a solo trip to Manikaran Sahib.
 After I visited Amritsar, this was the other religious place I took myself to.
-But here, I so utterly felt connected with myself and blissed, unlike other times.
+But here, I so utterly felt connected and blissed out with myself and nature, unlike other times.

 The way to it from Manali was refreshing and beautiful.
 The sound and views of the Parvati River flowing beside the road throughout, the gigantic mountain views, the crisp and fresh air, and the cold yet soothing weather made it all worth taking the trip.

 By afternoon, after approx 3.5 hours of slow hilly route journey through the steep mountains and valleys, I made it to the Manikaran Sahib Gurudwara in the Manikaran City.
-But most importantly, I thoroughly enjoyed the route.
+But most importantly, the route was fully enjoyable.

 Inside the Manikaran Sahib Temple

-After entering the temple premises, I was left in Awe to see fumes coming out from the side of the bridge.
+After entering the temple premises, one would be left in Awe to see fumes coming out from the side of the bridge.
 It was other-worldly, and near it, the coldness of the weather, mountains, and valley, and the hotness of hot springs amalgamated well.

 Manikaran Sahib Gurudwara

 I spent a lot of time inside the Gurudwara in tranquil attending Ardas.
-I had planned to stay here, so had nowhere to rush to.
+With having plans to stay here, I had no place to rush to.

 Langar (community food) at Manikaran Sahib